MicrosoftDocs/Hololens/hololens/hololens-recovery.md

    ![HoloLens 2 clean reflash screen.](images/ARC2.png)

 6. Select the HoloLens 2 device in the Advanced Recovery Companion app UI, and then follow the instructions to complete the reflash.

+## Wipe the device

+You can [wipe your HoloLens 2 remotely](/mem/intune/remote-actions/devices-wipe#wiping-a-device) from the Intune company portal if you [can't access it to perform a reset](hololens2-enterprise-troubleshooting#cant-sign-in-to-a-previously-setup-hololens-device).
+If you choose the **Retain enrollment state and user account** checkbox before starting the **Wipe** action, you can retain keep the user data.

+For more information, see [Remove devices by using wipe, retire, or manually unenrolling the device](/mem/intune/remote-actions/devices-wipe.md).

 ## Troubleshoot Advanced Recovery Companion